Austin Reckless Driving Lawyer

 Reckless driving isn't just a minor slip-up while driving.
 Under Texas law, it is a serious offense where your driving indicates a clear, deliberate disregard for safety.
 Being convicted of reckless driving can lead to a serious fine, a tarnished driving record, and other consequences.

 Accused of reckless driving in Texas?
 There's no need to face this challenging period on your own.
 The traffic ticket attorneys at Cofer & Connelly, PLLC, are at your service.
 We possess the experience necessary to defend clients in Texas facing these types of charges and are dedicated to upholding your rights.
-To schedule a consultation with a knowledgeable traffic ticket lawyer, you can contact us online or call us at (512) 991-0576.

-What is Reckless Driving in Texas?
+What Is Reckless Driving in Texas?

 Under Texas Statutes Section 545.401, if you're driving a vehicle, you might be charged with reckless driving if your actions show a willful and wanton disregard for the safety of people or property.